 "I hope to create more programs for our students and community members," said Ragan.
 "I am also here to facilitate events and opportunities that others on campus have already planned as well as work with summer educational initiatives such as summer school and camps."

-By coordinating their efforts as well as working with the Department of External Relations, Ragan and Lamar plan to boost awareness and revenue for Centenary while supporting and enhancing the Centenary experience for current students.
+By coordinating their efforts as well as working with the Department of Marketing & Communication, Ragan and Lamar plan to boost awareness and revenue for Centenary while supporting and enhancing the Centenary experience for current students.